Culture

 It has probably occurred to most people that English is a strange language.
 There are historical reasons for most of its weird features, but learning about them might lead us to realise that it's even stranger than we thought.
 I would be happy to explore any topics, specific or general, in the history of the English language.

-(suitable for Grades 9-12 and adults, 30 to 90 minutes, projector and audio connection for laptop (flexible with audio), in-person or online through Zoom, English, Saskatoon and area)
+(suitable for adults, 30 to 90 minutes, projector and audio connection for laptop (flexible with audio), in-person or online through Zoom, English, Saskatoon and area)

 Medieval Information Technology